divviup/prio-server/terraform/README.md

     ENV=with-ingestor make apply-bootstrap
     ENV=without-ingestor make apply-bootstrap

-After the successful `apply-bootstrap` you may need to wait several minutes for managed TLS certificates to finish provisioning.
+After the successful `apply-bootstrap`, you will need to run `deploy-tool` against the environment with the ingestors in order to generate global manifests that can later be used to deploy per-locality resources.
+Additionally, you may need to wait several minutes for managed TLS certificates to finish provisioning.
 Once those are in place, move on to the full deployment:

     ENV=with-ingestor make apply
     ENV=without-ingestor make apply

 Note that you MUST deploy the env which hosts ingestors before the other one as otherwise ingestor global manifests won't be available.
+After invoking the `apply` target, make sure to run `deploy-tool` to generate secrets and specific manifests.

 In your test setup, you might want to exercise reading and writing data to AWS S3 buckets, to simulate interacting with a peer data share processor that runs in AWS.
 Add `use_aws = true` to the `.tfvars` file for the environment you specified as `env_without_ingestor` and that env's ingestion and peer validation buckets will be created in S3.